 Many of the attendees at a protest against Auckland Council banning Lauren Southern and Stefan Molyneux feel they get a raw deal from media.
 So, here’s exactly what they said.

 The events that led to the protest are already well covered.
 Auckland mayor Phil Goff stepped in to prevent two Canadian speakers from using Council venues, because such venues “shouldn’t be used to stir up ethnic or religious tensions.”
 Concerns had earlier been lodged by the NZ Federation of Islam Association about the tour, along with other groups.
-That in turn sparked outrage, and a group calling itself the Free Speech Coalition organised a protest against the decision, along with raising $50,000 to fund a court action against Goff with the aim of reinstating Southern and Molyneux’s venue bookings.
+That in turn sparked outrage, and a protest was organised against the decision, along with the Free Speech Coalition raising $50,000 to fund a court action against Goff with the aim of reinstating Southern and Molyneux’s venue bookings.

 It wasn’t actually the largest demonstration at Auckland’s Aotea Square on Saturday.
 That honour went to Falun Gong, who demonstrate regularly against the Chinese government.
 But it was certainly the most contentious.
 And while the protest was billed as a free speech event, the majority of the signs being held were about a British alt-right figure called Tommy Robinson, currently in prison after being convicted of contempt of court charges – charges that some of his supporters believe are politically motivated.
 Many of the speeches veered sharply away from free speech issues, to focus instead on warning against Sharia law, which the speakers said was taking hold in Britain.